How to Setup SSL absolutely free using Let’s Encrypt

 - Speed issues: Since HTTPS, in itself, is a ranking factor, one might think that HTTPS sites are faster to load.
 Although this idea appears to be good, but in reality, if you setup SSL, it can imply a minor drop in site speed.
 This mainly happens due to the extra communication “handshakes” needed between the servers.

 - Compatibility issues: The world may be moving towards SSL revolution, still everything is not HTTPS ready yet.
 Once in a while, an older web application will pop up that has trouble adopting the HTTPS URLs.

 Most of these issues, however, are due to the improper implementation of SSL migration or steps of switching from HTTP to HTTPS.
 Sometimes, both.
 Stay tuned as we will cover these common pitfalls and how you can avoid them in our next article.

 In closing, sites that use HTTPS, account for nearly one-third of Page one results in Google as of June last year.
 With the advent of free and easy methods to setup SSL like Let’s Encrypt, these numbers are just beginning to increase.
 It has made it unbelievably easy for both developers and site owners to provide an automated, validated SSL certificate and switch over to HTTPS for free.
 Alright, this was all about getting SSL/HTTPs and securing your website.
 If you are by far convinced to make the switch, you should try experimenting with the website design as well.
-For this, check out TemplateToaster that provides you with themes to modify your website or build a new one and setup SSL on it.
+For this, check out TemplateToaster, a web design software that provides you with themes to modify your website or build a new one and set up SSL on it.